 The NAS maintains cellular phones with their respective accessories to assist in providing essential telephone communications.
 NAS officers and advisors, the SAIA, the Public Ministry, and Minister of Government personnel are assigned this equipment.
 Most units are maintained by the NAS radio laboratory.

-SAIA Training Facility-This project consists of the electrical and automated data cabling of a classroom for the training of SAIA personnel and other counter-narcotics entities located at the Regional Counternarcotics Training Center.
-The project was begun in August and completed in September of 2004.
+SAIA Regional Training Facility-This project consists of a gym facility to provide a means to exercise for the SAIA student personnel and other counternarcotics student visitors and guests during their training at the Regional Counternarcotics Training Center.
+The project was begun in November 2004 and completed in March of 2005.

 Canine Training Facility

-The NAS has developed a Blanket Purchase Agreement (BPA) with a veterinarian for the animals to receive regularly scheduled vaccinations and to provide dry food and fuel for transportation of SAIA personnel and canines throughout the country.
+The NAS has developed BPA's with a veterinarian for the animals to receive regularly scheduled vaccinations and to provide dry food and fuel for transportation of SAIA personnel and canines throughout the country.
 Routine refresher training and an annual recertification have been the cornerstones to keeping the program successful and energetic.
-All dogs are healthy.

-The NAS purchased a wide variety of consumables/expendables in CY-2004, including tools for container inspections, office supplies, uniform items, meals ready to eat (MRE's), and canine supplies.
-All items were entered into the NAS inventory management system, and consumption rates monitored by the data technician and logistics coordinator.
+The NAS purchased a wide variety of consumables/expendables in CY-2005, including tools for container inspections, office supplies, uniform items, meals ready to eat (MRE's), and canine supplies.
+All items were entered into the NAS inventory management system, and consumption rates monitored by the Data Technician and Logistics Coordinator.

 The incinerator is located at the new SAIA headquarters and is used for destruction of drugs.
 Post has used the incinerator to destroy several metric tons of cocaine.

-DEA Special Agents and other post personnel take advantage of opportunities provided by regular programs to verify the proper use and ongoing maintenance of equipment acquired with INL funds.
+DEA Special Agents and INL personnel continually verify the proper use and maintenance of equipment acquired with INL funds while participating in operations and through regular program monitoring.
 The Embassy also receives written feedback from recipients regarding the use of provided equipment.
-Early in 2003, the Nicaraguan National Police (NNP) Drug Unit, on its own initiative, started its own inventory system.
+Early in 2003, the Nicaraguan National Police (NNP), on its own initiative, started its own inventory system.
 The inventory now tracks the location and condition of all vehicles it has received.
-Post has created a database for commodities the Embassy has donated to the Police that records donated items, serial numbers, and their locations.Status

-In general, equipment delivered to post counterparts is adequately maintained and is used for its intended purposes.
+In general, equipment delivered to our counterparts is adequately used and maintained for its intended purpose.

+During 2004, INL purchased a second vehicle for the MIU and turned this over with the necessary equipment in 2005.
 The MSU has seven vehicles that are employed in the surveillance of drug suspects and in interviewing informants.
-Newly added to the MIU is a Mobile Canine Unit.
-The Unit received a Land Cruiser in 2003.
-In FY-2004, a DEA surplus Toyota 4-runner was transferred to the MSU.
-Two vehicles (one truck and one motorcycle) were damaged during an operation that netted a ton of cocaine.
-These vehicles have since been repaired and returned to the active NNP pool.
+Newly added to the MIU is a Mobile Canine Unit that received a Land Cruiser in 2003.
+In 2004, a DEA surplus Toyota 4-Runner was also transferred to the MSU.
+In 2005, post INL added 15 Honda motorcycles and 5 Toyota Hi-Lux trucks to the NNP's Drug Unit.

-During 2004 two pickup trucks were provided to the Civil Inspection Unit (UIC) as part of Hurricane Mitch Programs.
-Additionally, one Mazda pick-up and ten motorcycles were provided to the NNP Internal Affairs Unit (UAI).
-The NAS financed the purchase of a Toyota pickup for the Anti-Corruption Unit (UAC) and ten motorcycles and one Toyota Yaris for the NNP Women's Commissariat, for use in its prevention in trafficking in persons outreach program.
+During 2000, INL donated two pick-up trucks to the Civil Inspection Unit (UIC) as part of Hurricane Mitch Program.
+Additionally, INL donated one Mazda pick-up and ten motorcycles to the NNP Internal Affairs Unit (UAI).
+During 2002, the UAI reported that one motorcycle had been stolen in Managua.
+INL also purchased one Toyota Yaris and one Toyota pick-up for the Anti- Corruption Unit (UAC) and ten motorcycles.
+All of these vehicles remain in official use with the exception of one stolen motorcycle.
+In 2004, INL purchased a Toyota Yaris for the NNP Woman's Commissariat for use in its prevention in trafficking in person outreach program.

-In 1998, NAS provided a Boston Whaler for the NNP.
-The boat has persistent engine and electronic problems and remains in storage.
-The cost of repairs is prohibitive.
+In 1998, INL purchased a Boston Whaler for the NNP.
+It is in storage in Bluefields.
+The boat has had persistent engine an electronic problems and the cost of repairs has become prohibitive.
 INL is looking into making a trade for the vessel.

-NAS refurbished a boat for the Nicaraguan Navy that became operational in the spring of 2003.
-Post is currently refurbishing a second Dabur and has sought INL's authorization to begin work on the third Dabur.
-Also in 2003, the U.S. Coast Guard delivered one fast boat to the Nicaraguan Navy in Bluefields and two other speedboats to Managua.
-One boat suffered damage to the hull in transit.
-In 2003, the British government provided funds to refurnish an additional fast boat as well.
-The fast boats in Corinto, San Juan del sur, Puerto Cabezas, Miskito Cay, and Bluefields were inspected in 2004.
-All appear to be in working order and being used properly.
+During 2002, INL Managua made a variety of purchases for the Nicaraguan Navy, including life jackets, whistles, lights flares, compasses, radar, radios and various other tracking and communication devices.
+This equipment has been used in joint counter-narcotic operations with the USCG, the Nicaraguan Navy and U.S. law enforcement vessels.
+All but the life jackets (due to normal wear and tear) are in good condition.
+INL refurbished a Dabur Patrol Boat for the Nicaraguan Navy that became operational in 2003.
+The second Dabur was refurbished in 2005 and is now operational.
+Work is set to begin on the third Dabur in 2006.
+Also in 2003, the U.S. Coast Guard delivered one fast boat to the Nicaraguan Navy Bluefields and two other to Managua.
+One, however, suffered damage to the hull in transit.
+In 2003, the British Government provided funds for the USG to refurbish an additional fast boat as well.
+The fast boats in Corinto, San Jaundel Sur, Puerto Cabezaz, Miskito Cay, and in Bluefields all seem to be in working order and being used properly.

-In December 2003, a 110 ft. utility boat named the MV Kaster was donated to the Nicaraguan Navy.
-The Kastor had been seized while smuggling drugs.
-Post's original intent was to refurbish the Kaster to give the navy a deep-water capability in the Pacific.
-Unfortunately, during the two years that the Kastor was tied up in litigation, prior to the turnover, it had deteriorated to the point that it was no longer cost effective to recondition.
+In December 2003, the USG donated a 110 ft. utility boat, named the MV Kastor, to the Nicaraguan Navy.
+The Kastor was seized while smuggling drugs.
+Post's original intent was to refurbish the Kastor to give the Navy a deep water capability in the Pacific.
+Unfortunately, during the two years that the Kastor was tied up in litigation, prior to its turnover, it deteriorated to the point that it was no longer cost effective to recondition.
 It remains docked at the Navy base in Corinto.